News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Book Review – Northern Poetry Review.
 Moez Surani’s poetry collection Reticent Bodies.

-Anthology – Rogue Stimulus, eds.
-Stephen Brockwell & Stuart Ross, Mansfield Press.
-Ingrid read at the book’s launch, Monarch Tavern, Toronto.
+Anthology & Reading – Rogue Stimulus (eds.
+Stephen Brockwell & Stuart Ross, Mansfield Press) book’s launch, Monarch Tavern, Toronto.
 (Mar ’10)

 Interview – Maisonneuve magazine, with Rabindranath Maharaj about his novel The Amazing Absorbing Boy.